Muukid/muCOSA/README.md

 > The macro `mu_window_update` is the non-result-checking equivalent, and the macro `mu_window_update_` is the result-checking equivalent.

-## Pixel format

-A window's pixel format is used to define what data will be used when representing the window's surface.
-Its respective type is `muPixelFormat`, and has the following members:

-* `uint16_m red_bits` - the amount of bits used for the red channel.

-* `uint16_m green_bits` - the amount of bits used for the green channel.

-* `uint16_m blue_bits` - the amount of bits used for the blue channel.

-* `uint16_m alpha_bits` - the amount of bits used for the alpha channel.

-* `uint16_m depth_bits` - the amount of bits used for the depth channel.

-* `uint16_m stencil_bits` - the amount of bits used for the stencil channel.

-* `uint8_m samples` - the amount of samples used for each pixel.
-A value of 1 means no multi-sampling is performed.
-Any value other than 1 indicates multi-sampling, and must be a power of 2.

-0 bits means that the data does not include it; for example, if `depth_bits` is equal to 0, then no depth data is defined in the pixel format.

 ## Window attributes

 The window is described by several attributes, with each attribute represented by the type `muWindowAttrib` (typedef for `uint16_m`).
 It has the following values: